Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$

-Our simulations, primarily conducted for fillings $\nu=p/q$ and $q=1,2,3$, reveal the existence of quantized Hall conductivity $\sigma_{xy}$, as indicated in Fig.~\ref{Fig1}\textbf{e}.
-We also consider $q=5,7,9$ cases on $N_y=4, 5$ cylinders, with the results summarized in SI Appendix Fig.~S8~\cite{SM}.
-Notably, we successfully observe experimentally relevant $\sigma_{xy}=\nu=1$ for CI states~\cite{SM} and $\sigma_{xy}=\nu=2/3$, $4/7$, $5/9$, $4/9$, $3/5$ for FCIs.
+Our simulations, primarily conducted for fillings $\nu=p/q$ and $q=1,2,3$, reveal the existence of quantized Hall conductivity $\sigma_{xy}$, as indicated in Fig.~\ref{Fig1}{e}.
+We also consider $q=5,7,9$ cases on $N_y=4, 5$ cylinders, with the results summarized in Fig.~S8 (Supplementary section~III online).
+Notably, we successfully observe experimentally relevant $\sigma_{xy}=\nu=1$ for CI states (Supplementary section~III online) and $\sigma_{xy}=\nu=2/3$, $4/7$, $5/9$, $4/9$, $3/5$ for FCIs.
 Intriguingly, we predict a robust FCI state with $\sigma_{xy} = \nu = 1/3$ and advocate for its experimental observation in future studies.
 Moreover, we also identify instances where an integer Hall conductivity of $\sigma_{xy} = 1$ can be observed at fractional fillings $\nu = 1/2$, $2/3$ (for $N_y = 6$ cylinder), as well as at $\nu = 3/5$ and $4/5$ (for $N_y = 5$).
+An even more exotic QAHC state emerges at an incommensurate filling $\nu \simeq 0.63$, as shown in Fig.~S9~(Supplementary section~III online).
 These integer Hall states coexist with COs that are compatible with the cylinder geometry, leading to the formation of QAHC states.

 Regarding the COs, we have thoroughly examined the charge density distribution $n(\boldsymbol{r})$ in real space and $\rho(\boldsymbol{q}) = \frac{1}{\sqrt{N}} \big | \sum_{i} e^{i\boldsymbol{q} \cdot \boldsymbol{r}_i} (\langle n_i \rangle - \bar{n})\big|$ in momentum space, where $\boldsymbol{r}_i$ labels the position of a unit cell (rather than the individual A/B site), revealing the existence of CO states.
-As illustrated in Fig.~\ref{Fig1}\textbf{e} (highlighted in blue), these topologically trivial CO states are located in the lower-left corner of the phase diagram, characterized by low fillings and strong interactions. {Below we firstly show the DMRG results for different $\nu$ fillings, and then present our dynamical and finite-temperature simulation results. }
+As illustrated in Fig.~\ref{Fig1}{e} (highlighted in blue), these topologically trivial CO states are located in the lower-left corner of the phase diagram, characterized by low fillings and strong interactions.
+The nontrivial interplay between COs and topological phases will be explored in subsequent sections through representative examples.